Complaints about a Member

 Since October 2014, it is a legal requirement for all firms of managing agents to offer access to a Government approved independent ombudsman/redress scheme where unresolved disputes can be addressed, free of charge to consumers.
 This means complaints are handled independently and leaseholders can be confident that there is no bias.

 As a trade association, we are not in a position to deal with complaints about our members directly.
-We need to remain fully impartial so as not to jeopardise the outcome of any complaints made to the Ombudsman or our independent Regulatroy Panel.
-If an ARMA member is found to have breached our Bye-Laws, Consumer Charter or Standards the matter will go before our independent Regulatory Panel.
+We need to remain fully impartial so as not to jeopardise the outcome of any complaint made to the Ombudsman or alternative redress scheme or our independent Regulatory Panel.